-- 1. Graduates will be able to articulate the major theories of development. - 2.
-Graduates will be able to equally substantiate through research data two opposing positions on a contended issue in the field. - 3.
-Graduates will compare favorably in job performance with other entry-level employees in positions applying human development training. - 4.
-Graduates will be able to synthesize concepts learned into a holistic view of persons and their interacting systems.
+- 1. Articulate the major theories of development. - 2.
+Equally substantiate through research data two opposing positions on a contended issue in the field. - 3.
+Will compare favorably in job performance with other entry-level employees in positions applying human development training. - 4.
+Synthesize concepts learned into a holistic view of persons and their interacting systems.